 Make Your Christmas Tree Last in a Warm Climate

 The holidays are never complete without the appearance of a Christmas tree in the home.
 It enlivens the household when the tree's lights are switched on and the glittering illumination and the bright and pretty ornaments on the tree, topped with something grand like a figurine of the Baby Jesus or an immaculate angel, just boosts everybody's spirits.
 But if you live in a warm climate, and your Christmas tree is a real one (not a synthetic store bought one), the tree needs special treatment since it is no longer rooted in soil.

-- 2Try to buy a tree very early.Keep in mind that a lot of people will have the same idea as yours, so buy a fresh and green Christmas tree.
+- 2Keep in mind that a lot of people will have the same idea as yours, so buy a fresh and green Christmas tree.
 So it is best that you buy your tree around August or September, or the very least, early October.
 If early, you can choose from among the best in the lot.
-When late, you get to choose from not-so-pleasant-looking trees.Advertisement
+When late, you get to choose from not-so-pleasant-looking trees.Try to buy a tree very early.Advertisement

 - 2If the needles come off easily, this means that the needles are too dry, and the tree would not survive months (if you mount your tree in your home in September or October and take it down in January (usually the 6th) of gawking and touching.
 Also the addition of the fancy lights, not to mention the hot weather where you live could create a fire hazard.
 Move on to the other trees, and you will find one that suits your needs.When choosing for a tree in a sale or on a farm, run your fingers through the needles.Advertisement

 - 4You do not want to bring home a tree that has brown needles already.
 Remember that if you will be looking for a tree in a lot sale, the trees available there will have been already left there for weeks or months, and have been dried out in the sun.Look for those shiny, green needles.

 - 5There is a wide selection of trees that are more suitable for warm climates: